learnable/visit/README.md

       c.bulk_insert_batch_size = 100 # cache requests in a SerializedQueue (see below)

-      # This method is called when requests are on the :available SerializedQueue
+      # This method is called when requests are on the :enroute SerializedQueue
       # Your options are:
       # - don't override this method in your app, Visit::Factory.new.run will insert these
       #   requests (in the Rails request cycle)
       # - override this method in your app and delegate Visit::Factory.new.run to a worker
       # - override this method in your app, make it do nothing, because you have workers
-      #   that pop directly from the :available queue
+      #   that pop directly from the :enroute queue
       #
       c.bulk_insert_now = ->() do
         Visit::Factory.new.run